Wade Hampton Wishon

 A Brief Backstory

-Much of this information came into my hands from two different cousins.
-Thanks, Tony & Diana.
-My line of the Wishon family came from the Palantine in Germany, about 1740, moving to Pennsylvania.
+My line of the Wishon family came from the Palantine in Germany, immigrating to Pennsylvania about 1740.
 The original German name was Wischan, pronounced Vishkan.
 My ancestors moved from Pennsylanvia to what is now, Yadkin County, North Carolina, in the late 1700's.
 We can now pick up Wade's story.

 Welcome to Hamp Wishon's Story